benjaminsw/generic-VI/README.md

 # generic-VI
-this repo aims to explore generic VI code
+this repo is used to collect VI codes in general to explore their capabilities and may use as a baseline later.